thilak-tp/deepseek-llm/README.md

 # Deepseek LLM
-This repository will contain me exploring the Deepseek LLM.
-Ways to use the opensource Deepseek LLM
+This repository will contain me exploring the Deepseek LLM and different ways to use this powerfull open source LLM